a2stuff/chip8.system/README.md

 [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is a fantasy video game console definition from the 1970s by Joseph Weisbecker.

-This version runs on Apple II models that support Double Low Resolution graphics (DGR):
+This is an interpreter for running CHIP-8 programs on Apple II models that support Double Low Resolution graphics (DGR):

-* Apple IIe (original)
+* Apple IIe* (original), with 80 column card
-* Apple IIe Enhanced
+* Apple IIe Enhanced*, with 80 column card
 * Apple IIc
 * Apple IIc Plus
 * Apple IIgs
 * Macintosh IIe Option Card (_untested_)
 * Clones such as the Laser 128, Franklin ACE 2200, Franklin ACE 500
 * Emulators such as MAME, Virtual ][, AppleWin, etc.

+_* The rare Apple IIe Revision A motherboard does not support double-resolution graphics._

 It runs in ProDOS-8 and follows the "interpreter protocol" so that launchers such as [Bitsy Bye](https://prodos8.com/bitsy-bye/) and [Apple II DeskTop](https://a2desktop.com) can automatically launch CHIP-8 programs with it.